CSIS 310 - Data Structures

 Programming assignments will be carried out in a prescribed high-level language.
 Instruction in the use of this language will be provided, but the focus of this course will not be on a particular programming language, but on language-independent data structures.
 You are assumed to have previous experience with one or more high-level languages and will be expected to acquire the language skills necessary for this course with a minimum level of instruction.

 The course will include regular homework and programming assignments (please see my comments on collaboration and programming).
-There will be NO CREDIT given for late assignments (without an excused absence) - turn in as much as you can.
+Assignments are due before 11:59pm on the due date; there will be NO CREDIT given for late assignments (without an excused absence) - turn in as much as you can.

 Reading assignments should be completed before the lecture covering the material.
 Not all reading material will be covered in the lectures, but you will be responsible for the material on homework and exams.
 Quizzes over the assigned reading may be given at any time.

-The Vision Statement of the Computer Science and Information Systems Department states that our students are distinctive by: "Bringing a Christ-centered worldview to our increasingly technological world."
-As one step towards the fulfillment of this objective, each semester, I will identify an influential Christian writing to be read and reflected upon by students in my classes throughout the term.
-This will be treated as an official component of every course and will be uniquely integrated and assessed at my discretion, and included as a component of the quiz grade.
-Each Monday morning students should email a brief reflection on the previous week's assigned reading to the readings email list.
+The Vision Statement of the Computer Science and Information Systems majors states that our students are distinctive by: "Bringing a Christ-centered worldview to our increasingly technological world."
+As one step towards the fulfillment of this objective, each semester, we will identify an influential Christian writing to be read and reflected upon by students in our classes throughout the term.
+This will be treated as an official component of every course and will be uniquely integrated and assessed at our discretion, generally as a component of the quiz grade.
+See the semester's reading schedule.
+In addition, regular meetings will be scheduled throughout the semester that can be attended for Chapel credit.

 It is my hope that students will not view this as one more task to complete, but as a catalyst for continued discussion ultimately leading to a deeper walk with Christ.